 How long will it take to complete the application process?

-The approval process can take from 1 -2 business days depending on how quickly you’re able to submit all required documentation.
-Once the loan has been approved and you have signed the loan application, we will send the School a request to certify the loan.
+The approval process can take from 1 – 2 business days depending on how quickly you’re able to submit all required documentation.
+Once the loan has been approved and you have signed the loan application, we will send a request to the student beneficiary’s school to certify the loan.
 It normally takes schools anywhere from 8 – 12 business days to complete this certification request depending on the time of the year.

 How early should I apply?